TheGreatReee/SC4015-Project/README.md

 - waveform.csv - A set of 110 power traces
 - CPA_Projecto.ipynb - A cut down version of CPA_Project_key_extraction.ipynb, extracting only the first byte of the key

+## Running the Notebook
+No special instructions are needed.
+Select run all and wait for the program to finish runnning